Introduction to Java Collection Interview Questions and Answers

 Let us now have a look at the advanced Java Collection Interview Questions and Answers.

 Q6.
 In Collection Framework, one of the key interface very frequently used by the developer called Map.
-But surprisingly, the Map interface does not extend the Collection framework directly.
+Unfortunately, but surprisingly, the Map interface does not extend the Collection framework directly.
 Can you please explain the same why it not extended?

 The map interface is one of the key interfaces of the collection framework, but it never extends the Collection interface as Map always maintained data as a key-value pair, which never ensures of storing multiple elements, which represents one of the key features of the Collection framework.